Sarah Hunter (soccer)

 Sarah Rose Hunter (born 7 October 2003) is an Australian soccer player who plays for Sydney FC in the A-League Women.
-She has previously played for Western Sydney Wanderers in the A-League Women and for Paris FC in the Division 1 Féminine.
+She has previously played for the Western Sydney Wanderers and for Paris FC in the Division 1 Féminine.

 Early life

 Hunter grew up in New South Wales and played for Northbridge FC and the FNSW Institute in her youth..
 She was not able to play much from age 10 to 16 due to having two hip surgeries, a broken ankle, and ACL reconstruction.
 Her schooling was at Pymble Ladies' College where she excelled at soccer.

 Club career

 Western Sydney Wanderers

 In December 2020, Hunter joined A-League club Western Sydney Wanderers ahead of the 2020–21 W-League season.
 Making her debut in the A-league for the club in a 4–1 loss to Newcastle Jets, coming on in the 75th minute for Julie-Ann Russell.
 Three games into her first professional season, 17 year old Hunter scored her first two A-league goals in a 2-2 draw against Adelaide United.